 In these pages, as in Last Train to Paradise and Meet You in Hell, master storyteller Les Standiford once again tells a compelling, uniquely American story of hubris and achievement, with a man of epic ambition at its center.
 Utterly absorbing and scrupulously researched, Washington Burning offers a fresh perspective on the birth of not just a city, but a nation.

-LES STANDIFORD is the author of the critically acclaimed Last Train to Paradise, Meet You in Hell, and Washington Burning, as well as ten novels.
-Recipient of the Frank O’Connor Award for Short Fiction, he is director of the Creative… More about Les Standiford
+Les Standiford is the author of the critically acclaimed Last Train to Paradise, Meet You in Hell, and Washington Burning, as well as several novels.
+Recipient of the Frank O’Connor Award for Short Fiction, he is Founding Director of the Creative Writing Program at… More about Les Standiford

 Published by Crown May 06, 2008| ISBN 9780307449290